fabianwilflingsederxxxl/techstack-tutorial/01-node-yarn-package-json/Readme.md

 **Dependencies** are libraries you need for your application to function (React, Redux, Lodash, jQuery, etc).
 You install them with `yarn add [package]`.

 **Dev Dependencies** are libraries used during development or to build your application (Webpack, SASS, linters, testing frameworks, etc).
 You install those with `yarn add --dev [package]`.

+You have the first files ready to put into your local repository.

+**run** `git add .`
+to add the files and then
+`git commit -m="Page 1"`
+to commit them to the repo.

 Next section: [02 - Babel, ES6, ESLint and Husky](https://github.com/XXXLutz/techstack-tutorial/blob/master/02-babel-es6-eslint-husky/Readme.md)